Prathamesh-1798/FoodtruckProject/README.md

 ## Overview

-The Food Locator project is a web application designed to help users find nearby food trucks in San Francisco.
+The Food Truck Locator project is a web application designed to help users find nearby food trucks in San Francisco.
 Leveraging data from San Francisco's open dataset, the application provides both a map view and a list of food trucks based on user-provided coordinates.

 ## Features